vandabbin/empress/README.md

 Send the command via ssh or set up a web server that executes the script.

-The python script works in combination with the additional circuit that you can either have printed, make your on, or use the schematic to build on a breadboard.
+The python script works in combination with the additional circuit that you can either have printed, make your own, or use the schematic to build on a breadboard.

 You can retrieve those files either from the schematics folder or from my easyeda project page: https://easyeda.com/vandabbin/empress